ePages-de/epages-devportal/_posts/2018/2018-04-26-a-day-in-the-life-of-a-ux-expert.md

 If they are lucky, our UX ladies have some focus time for their scheduled tasks.
 Or there are periods, where they have time blockers to plan and conduct usability tests.
 Or they sit together and discuss UX concepts, do research or contextual inquiries.
-If they get stuck on something or need advice, they go over to our designers and ask them to walk through the issue with together.
+If they get stuck on something or need advice, they go over to our designers and ask them to walk through the issue together.

 #### 2:00 pm